Adamawa Region: Agriculture

 Nearly all farming in the province is done at the sustenance level.
 Millet is the mainstay, though maize, and manioc are also important.
 Other crops, grown in smaller quantities, include cocoyams, yams, and groundnuts.

 The Gbaya, Mbum, and Dourou are the region's most prolific farmers, though even the herdsmen farm in the rainy season.
 Farms are typically small plots that are cleared or burned out of the brush and then planted during the dry season.
 Crops grow during the rainy season, when they are harvested.
 Because the dry season is so long, crops must be preserved, so most are transformed into grain, which is pounded by hand with mortar and pestle.

 Cash crops play a small role in the region's economy.
 SODEBLE grows wheat on 100 km2 at Wassandé, near Ngaoundéré.
 The southwestern Mayo-Banyo division also has some coffee plots.
 Other interests have established groundnut, millet, and wheat plantations in recent years.

 Industry

 The Adamawa has a bit of industry, most located in the capital.
 Much of this is tied to the region's cattle-based economy.
 For example, leatherworking is an important industry in Ngaoundéré, as evidenced by the Société des Tanneries et Peausseries du Cameroun (STPC) factory.
 Rubber, perfume, and dairy products are also processed in the capital.
 Handicrafts, including woodworking and mat weaving, form another sector.
 Tin is mined near Mayo Darlé and the Nigerian border and southwest of Banyo, and bauxite is mined near Ngaoundal and Minim-Martap.
 Mineral water is obtained at Doungué.

+The Mbakaou Power Station is an operational mini hydroelectric power station located approx. 34 kilometres (21 mi) southeast of Tibati, the nearest large town.